|Semester 2 Credit Value:||10|

 Analysis of antioxidant status of buccal mucosal cells after dietary treatment

 Statistical analysis of data and interpretation of experimental results

-Preparation of a report in a word-processed format.
+Preparation of three reports in a word-processed format.

 |Scheduled Learning And Teaching Activities||Practical||8||6:00||48:00||N/A|

 The module is designed to allow students to learn state of the art research techniques and to apply them in a human intervention trial.
 They will gain experience in writing a scientific piece of work since the report has to be formatted and structured like a scientific article.
-The writing of the introduction as a team will also enable them to learn how to structure and conduct a scientific overview in teamwork and how to best allocate and structure the work load.
+Two other reports will be written on preformed datasheets and will enable the students to practise their numericy and computational skills and to engage with additional reading to answer specific questions.

 The format of resits will be determined by the Board of Examiners

 |Practical/lab report||2||M||15||Lab report on dietary assessment methods (2 pages including graphs and tables)|